crismablanco/fullstack-nanodegree-vm/vagrant/tournament/README.md

 another player with the same number of wins, or as close as possible.

 This project has two parts:
 - `tournament.sql` the database schema (SQL table definitions),
 - `tournament.py`  the code that will use it.
 This is a Python and Relational Data Base project where you can handle a tournament with the Swiss System

+Another Extra Functionalities:
+- Prevent rematches between players.
+- It Doesn't assume an even number of players.
+If there is an odd number of players, assigns one player a “bye” (skipped round).
+A bye counts as a free win.
+A player will not receive more than one bye in a tournament.
+- Support games where a draw (tied game) is possible.
+- When two players have the same number of wins, the rank is according to OMW (Opponent Match Wins), the total number of wins by players they have played against.
+- It support more than one tournament in the database.
+It distinguish between “a registered player” and “a player who has entered in tournament #123”.

 ## Introduction
 This is a project made for Udacity Nanodegree Program of Full Stack Web Developer.
+You can see it:
+[here](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)
-You can see it [here](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004) It can create a Tournament, Register Players, Register Matches between players,
+It can create a Tournament, Register Players, Register Matches between players,
 	create the next round pairs according to their scores and more.